Lepton pair production from a hot and dense QCD medium in the presence of an arbitrary magnetic field: Formalism

 \subsection{In the ambit of effective model}

+To investigate the effect of phase transition (PT), particularly the chiral one, on the rate we utilise an effective model and revisit the calculation.
+As an quintessential example, we consider the Nambu\textemdash Jona-Lasinio model~\cite{Nambu:1961tp,Nambu:1961fr}.
+In such effective model, the chiral symmetry is spontaneously broken by the non-zero chiral condensate at low temperature and gets restored at a temperature higher than the PT temperature ($T_{CO}$).
+In turn, this chiral condensate lends mass to the quarks, which then attain effective masses and behave as quasi-quarks.
+As the masses of the quarks directly go as the inputs for the rate calculation, the rate is bound to be affected by the PT.

-To investigate the effect of quasi-quarks on the DR, we consider an effective model like Nambu\textemdash Jona-Lasinio to take into the effect of the chiral symmetry in presence of a background magnetic field.
-Such studies in presence of $eB$ was first executed in Ref.~\cite{Islam:2018sog} and later pursued in Refs.~\cite{Ghosh:2020xwp,Chaudhuri:2021skc}.
-Further, we use the model developed in~\cite{Farias:2016gmy} to incorporate the IMC effect, which was first reported in lattice QCD studies~\cite{Bali:2012zg,Bali:2011qj} and to the best of our knowledge, so far hasn't been implemented in the context of DR. The consideration of IMC effect is particularly of greater importance in the region of transition temperature, where the increase of $eB$ will decrease the strength of the condensate as opposed to its increase at lower or higher temperature values~\cite{Bali:2012zg,Bali:2011qj}.
-Thus the SF and in turn the DR will be affected by the IMC effect through the quasi-quarks, depending on the temperature of evaluation.
+The effect of chiral PT or so to speak the quasi-quarks on the rate has been previously examined in Ref.~\cite{Islam:2014sea} in absence of magnetic field.
+Similar studies in presence of $eB$ was first executed in Ref.~\cite{Islam:2018sog} and later extended in Refs.~\cite{Ghosh:2020xwp,Chaudhuri:2021skc}.
+One important aspect of the PT in presence of magnetic field is the IMC effect~\cite{Bali:2012zg,Bali:2011qj}, which is missing in all these effective model implementations.
+We try to incorporate the IMC effect on the rate by using a version of the model developed in~\cite{Farias:2016gmy}.

+The consideration of IMC effect is particularly of greater importance in the region of transition temperature, where the increase of $eB$ will decrease the strength of the condensate as opposed to its increase at lower or higher temperature values~\cite{Bali:2012zg,Bali:2011qj}.
+Thus the DR will be affected by the IMC effect through the quasi-quarks, depending on the temperature of evaluation.

 The Lagrangian density for the isospin-symmetric two-flavor NJL model in presence of an external electromagnetic field ($A^\mu$) is given by \be \mathcal{L}_{\rm NJL}= -\frac{1}{4} F^{\mu\nu}F_{\mu\nu} + \bar{\psi}\left(i\slashed{D}-m\right)\psi + G_S\left[ (\bar{\psi}\psi)^2+(\bar{\psi}i\gamma_5{\vec\tau}\psi)^2\right], \ee where $m = {\rm diag}(m_f)$ is the quark-mass with $m_u=m_d$ for isospin-symmetric matter, $D_\mu = \partial_\mu - iq A_\mu$ is the covariant derivative, $F_{\mu\nu} = \partial_\mu A_\nu - \partial_\nu A_\mu$, and $\vec \tau = (\tau^1, \tau^2, \tau^3)$ are the isospin Pauli matrices. $q = {\rm diag}(q_f) ={\rm diag}(q_u = 2e/3, q_d =-e/3)$ is the charge matrix in the flavor space and $G_S$ is the scalar coupling constant of the NJL model.